von Neumann measurement and quantum phase estimation of block-encoded Hamiltonians: Introduction

+In \cref{sec:prelim}, we review basic facts about block-encodings and QSP+.
+Likewise, in \cref{sec:vonneumann} we review the von Neumann measurement protocol and show how either the pointer system or the time-evolution can be used to mediate QEE precision.
+In \cref{sec:qpealgs}, we give the main results of this work: a QEE algorithm using QSP+ Hamiltonian simulation and complexity {bounds.
+In all settings, creating oracle access to $H\otimes P$ introduces only a small overhead.}

-\Cref{cor:QPE-LPC} is the result of the most practical interest.
-In the QEE setting, I assume that eigenstates, block-encodings, and QSP+ rotation gates are all given approximately, which complicates the lemma statement but does not change the dominant cost scaling.
-I consider a Hamiltonian given as a sum of Pauli strings, prepared to some accuracy $\epsilon$ with Clifford and $T$ gates.
+\Cref{thrm:QEE-LPC} is the result of the most practical interest: we give Clifford plus $T$ gate complexities and depths for QEE, for any Hamiltonian given as a linear combination of Pauli strings.
 The depth and ancilla requirements of such a preparation are well understood from \cite{Zhang_2024}.
-Thus, the query complexity of \cref{cor:QPE-LPC} is stated with respect to only the accuracy of the QEE and physically meaningful Hamiltonian parameters.
+The query complexity of \cref{thrm:QEE-LPC} is stated with respect to only the accuracy of the QEE and physically meaningful Hamiltonian parameters.
+Although this is really a synthesis of existing block-encoding complexities, Hamiltonian simulation, and QPE protocols, our argument demonstrates that a large and highly relevant class of Hamiltonians admit efficient QEE and QPE algorithms.